mathigon/textbooks/content/functions/content.md

 In mathematics, groups of things like this are called [__sets__](gloss:set), and connections between two sets are called [__relations__](gloss:relation).
 Relations can take many different forms, and you might have already noticed some similarities and differences between the examples we’ve seen above.

+---

+### Definitions of Domain and Range

+We’ve been working the relationship between sets.
+That is, we have been looking at relationships between input and output sets.
+These input and output sets actually have special names.
+The complete set of all possible inputs is called [__domain__](gloss:domain).
+Similarly,  [__range__](gloss:range) is the set of all possible output values.
+Use the tabs to answer the questions below.